 What are the odds?

-Bingo is different from games like the lottery, where the odds don’t change based on the number of tickets sold.
+Bingo is different from lottery games, because bingo odds change based on the number of cards sold.

 The odds of winning Bingo are based on two factors: